 People like exercising in naturalistic settings.
 One reason could be the sensory aspects involved – the smell, the variation in winds, the grass, the open view, clouds, etc. What if those sensory features are removed?
 In one study, researchers blocked sensory inputs and found that people felt more exertion, lesser vigor, and their heart-rates rose because of the sensory occlusion.
 This effect was worse after blocking sounds than blocking vision.
 It just goes to show how significant sounds are in our environment.If you can't access nature, view photos and videos of nature to relax and de-stress.
 Click To Tweet

 Nature, by itself, is extremely therapeutic and the advantage is that this approach has almost no harmful side effects.
 Biophilic principles are also used in a popular type of therapy – wilderness therapy.

 We, humans, work and it occupies a huge portion of our lives so biophilia in the workplace gets a dedicated section.

-Carey J. Fitzgerald and Kimberly M. Danner (researchers from Oakland University) reviewed a number of experimental, narrative, and field studies and concluded that there is ample evidence to support the biophilia hypothesis in the workplace.
-In fact, not only is there support, evolutionary psychology (studying humans in the context of nature across time) and a biophilic design can inform the workplace design for a huge number of tangible benefits.
+Carey J. Fitzgerald and Kimberly M. Danner (researchers from Oakland University) reviewed a number of experimental, narrative, and field studies and concluded that biophilia in the workplace is beneficial to employees.
+Evolutionary psychology (studying humans in the context of nature across time) and a biophilic design can inform the workplace design for a huge number of tangible benefits.